The Twits (film): Plot

 The orphans and the Muggle-Wumps plan to end the Twits once and for all with a prank.
 They start changing their living room, while the park goes down in flames.
 The Twits arrive home and think they're standing on the ceiling, because the whole room was rearranged to look upside down.
 They stand on their hands to correct themselves, but are stuck to the floor due to the glue the orphans applied to their heads.
 The orphans party in victory and mock the Twits' fate, saying they will shrink to death due to gravity.
-Beesha realizes they can no longer understand the Muggle-Wumps anymore, so they fix their revenge and free the Twits.
+Beesha realizes they can no longer understand the Muggle-Wumps anymore due to their unsympathy, so they fix their revenge by freeing the Twits, whom they soon escape from.

 In an epilogue, Mr. Napkin returns the orphanage to where it was.
 The Muggle-Wumps sell their tears to be industrialized and help fund the entire orphanage.
 The town's reputation as a place for fun is reinstated with the help of the Flobnorbles.
 Beesha now lives happily with her newfound family.
 The Twits get caught in a balloon prank gone wrong, allowing Pippa and Jeremy to escape free from Mr Twit's beard and flew to safety.
-In the post-credit scene, the Twits end up flying into Loompaland and get swallowed by the mouth of a giant Sweet-Toed Toad.
+In the mid-credit scene, the Twits end up flying into Loompaland, where they get swallowed by the mouth of a giant Sweet-Toed Toad after encountering the Roly-Poly Bird.